-Personnel involved in the planning, design, implementation or assessment of gateways should also refer to the Australian Cyber Security Centre (ACSC)'s gateway security guidance package of publications.
+Personnel involved in the planning, design, implementation or assessment of gateways should also refer to the Australian Signals Directorate (ASD)'s Gateway Security Guidance Package.

 Implementing gateways

 Gateways are critical for an organisation to reduce the security risks associated with providing external parties with access to their networks.
 In doing so, it is important that gateways are used not only between an organisation's networks and public network infrastructure, but also between an organisation's networks that belong to different security domains and between an organisation's networks and other organisations' networks that are connected via means other than public network infrastructure.